metrorailings/OwlBlog/content/posts/week-9-insights.md

 You know, I suppose it's hard to sell the fighting spirit to a team when they're a decisive favorite to win the game, period.
 Tampa Bay needed this game badly in order to win favorable seeding and they're out there acting as if this is just a preseason outing.

 Trey Hendrickson and Marcus Davenport showing themselves as serious pass rushers.

+***

+## Seahawks @ Bills

+Josh Allen's grandmother passed away yesterday.
+He may be playing with a fury today.